 Sending a command or policy to the power manager application is achieved by simply opening a fifo file, writing a JSON string to that fifo, and closing the file.
+In actual implementation every core has own dedicated fifo[0..n], where n is number of the last available core.
+Having a dedicated fifo file per core allows using standard filesystem permissions to ensure a given container can only write JSON commands into fifos it is allowed to use.

-The fifo is at /tmp/powermonitor/fifo
+The fifo is at /tmp/powermonitor/fifo[0..n]